FAA starts the clock on public comments for fixes required on Boeing 737 MAX

-The proposed plan outlined Monday by the Federal Aviation Administration (FAA) setting the requirements for the Boeing 737 MAX return-to-service was formally published in the Federal Register Thursday, starting the clock on a 45-day public comment period that will last through September 21.
+The proposed plan outlined Monday by the Federal Aviation Administration (FAA) setting the requirements for the Boeing 737 MAX return to service was formally published in the Federal Register Thursday, starting the clock on a 45-day public comment period that will last through Sept.
+21.

 That schedule means FAA clearance for the MAX to fly passengers again is unlikely before late October.